 Every Thursday the event series Kleiner Freitag (small Friday) takes place at the Dortmunder U. In this context the HMKV cordially invites you to the cinema of the Dortmunder U at 19:00 (ground floor, doors open from 18:30).
 Afterwards, we are happy to welcome filmmakers Charlotte Eifler and Su Yu Hsin for a panel discussion.
 A registration is not required.
 Four short films will be presented, selected by the co-curator of House of Mirrors: Artificial Intelligence as Phantasm Francis Hunger.

-Language of the films: English
+Language of the films and the following discussion: English

 Su Yu Hsin's essay film Frame of Reference I (2020, 11 min., EN with German subtitles) discusses the tools and infrastructures required for automated image recognition on the basis of satellite images and location shots.
 In meditative images, the artist Su tells of a river that is measured and investigated by scientists.
 She discusses the different scales that underlie scientific work, sometimes as an overview image, sometimes as a microscopic examination.
 The original two-channel video installation is transformed into a double projection for the film programme.